 Two quick things about this performance a geek Lindy Hopper should know:

 1 — Norma Miller and Leon James are the second couple.
-Norma’s still with us today, travelling and teaching and doing talks.
-Leon’s the leader mentioned above, who broke all the rules and won.
+Norma passed away in 2019 , but she was a strong presence in the the modern swing dance scene, travelling and teaching and doing talks and helping guide it, especially after Frankie Manning’s passing.
+Leon’s the leader mentioned above, who broke all the rules in the 1935 Harvest Moon Ball Championship and won.
 He was considered one of the showiest Lindy Hoppers in history and one of its greatest male stylists.

 2 — The leader who does the awesome slide is named Snookie (a term that meant “sweetie”) Beasely, and that move is called his “lock-up.”
 Frankie talked about how they all tried and tried, but no one could ever do it as well as he could.

-With the success of his first troupes, Whitey began making the Savoy a factory producing dozens of couples from teenagers all over the neighborhood, including a White Jewish couple.
+With the success of his first troupes, Whitey began making the Savoy a factory producing dozens of couples from teenagers all over the neighborhood, including a White Jewish couple and a White dancer named Jimmy Valentine who only had one leg.
 Whitey’s factory began to annoy his top dancers, as Whitey was basically giving the new, lesser experienced dancers all of the original group’s hard-developed material.
-Coupled with Whitey’s cheapness and shady character, Whitey was losing a lot of trust.
+Coupled with Whitey’s low pay and shady character, Whitey was losing a lot of trust.

 During those five years, the top troupe did a few more movies and film shoots, but two of the films stand out for their importance:

 Here’s what’s important about this footage: sneakers.
 Simple Keds had been around for over a decade, but here for the first time, some of the Whitey’s are using them to perform in.
 (In photographs of the group performing from 1938 and before, they are all wearing hard leather shoes.
-However, in pictures afterward, there are more and more sneakers, until they seem to only wear sneakers by the early 40s.)
+However, in pictures afterward, there are more and more sneakers, until the leaders especially almost exclusively wear sneakers by the early 40s.)